How to apply for a job

 When you think your CV and covering are ready, you’re ready to apply.

-When you apply for a role with JDRF your CV and covering letter for any position will be used during the recruitment process to shortlist suitable candidates who will then be invited to proceed to the interview stage, and to select the final candidate that the role will be offered to.
+When you apply for a role with JDRF your CV and covering letter will be used during the recruitment process to shortlist suitable candidates who will then be invited to proceed to the interview stage, and to select the final candidate that the role will be offered to.

 We sometimes use third-party job application platforms to publish and receive applications for roles at JDRF.
 When you apply through these portals the organisation’s privacy information will be available to you.
 We only work alongside other organisations in this way if we are satisfied that they will keep your information safely and use it only in the same legal ways that we would.